Unicorn: Reasoning about Configurable System Performance through the lens of Causality: Motivating Scenarios

-In this section, we, first, point out reliability and stability issues with existing performance analyses practices via a simple as well as a large-scale real scenario.
-We then define a new abstraction that enables us to perform causal reasoning in systems.
-We, finally, show the effectiveness of causality vs correlation for performance tasks that address the issues.

-\textbf{A simple scenario:} \fig{intro_fig} shows a simple scenario where the observational data indicates that \texttt{Throughput} is positively correlated with increased \texttt{Cache Misses} (as in \fig{intro_fig}(a)).
+\textbf{Simple motivating scenario.} In this simple scenario, we motivate our work by demonstrating why performance analyses solely based on correlational statistics may lead to an incorrect outcome.
+Here, the collected performance data indicates that \texttt{Throughput} is positively correlated with increased \texttt{Cache Misses}\footnote{we used a \texttt{distinct font} to indicate variables such as configuration options or performance metrics and events throughout this paper.} (as in \fig{intro_fig}(a)).
 A simple ML model built on this data will predict with high confidence that larger \texttt{Cache Misses} leads to higher \texttt{Throughput}---this is misleading as higher \texttt{Cache Misses} should, in theory, lower \texttt{Throughput}.
-However, segregating the same data on \texttt{Cache Policy} (as in~ \fig{intro_fig}(b)) reveals that within each group of \texttt{Cache Misses}, as \texttt{Cache Misses} increases, the \texttt{Throughput} decreases.
-One would expect such behavior as the more \texttt{Cache Misses} the higher number of access to external memory and therefore, the \texttt{Throughput} would be expected to decrease.
-The system resource manager may change the \texttt{Cache Policy} based on some criteria; this means that for the same number of \texttt{Cache Misses}, the \texttt{Throughput} may be lower or higher, however, in all \texttt{Cache Policies}, the increases of \texttt{Cache Misses} result in a decrease in \texttt{Throughput}.
+By further investigating the performance data, we noticed that the caching policy was automatically changed during measurement.
+We then segregated the same data on \texttt{Cache Policy} (as in~ \fig{intro_fig}(b)) and found out that within each group of \texttt{Cache Misses}, as \texttt{Cache Misses} increases, the \texttt{Throughput} decreases.
+One would expect such behavior, as the more \texttt{Cache Misses} the higher number of access to external memory, and, therefore, the \texttt{Throughput} would be expected to decrease.
+The system resource manager may change the \texttt{Cache Policy} based on some criteria; this means that for the same number of \texttt{Cache Misses}, the \texttt{Throughput} may be lower or higher; however, in all \texttt{Cache Policies}, the increases of \texttt{Cache Misses} resulting in a decrease in \texttt{Throughput}.
 Thus, \texttt{Cache Policy} acts as a confounder that explains the relation between \texttt{Cache Misses} and \texttt{Throughout}, which a correlation-based model will not be able to capture.
 In contrast, a causal performance model, as shown in \fig{intro_fig}(c), finds the relation between \texttt{Cache Misses}, \texttt{Cache Policy}, and \texttt{Throughput} and thus can reason about the observed behavior correctly.